tudddorrr/clay/README.md

 ## Hooks

 Hooks let you run functions before or after your endpoint handlers.
-Hooks can modify the data coming in to a handler or the data being returned from the endpoint.
+They can check and modify the data going in/out of your handlers.
 For example:

 ### Validating requests:

 ```
 // UserService.ts

-validate(hook: HookParams): void {
-  // throw an error if data is missing
+@Validate({
-  if (!hook.req.body.name) {
+  body: {
-    ctx.throw(400, 'User needs a name')
+    name: 'User needs a name'
   }
-}

-@Before('validate')
+})
 async post(req: ServiceRequest): Promise<User> {
   user = createUser(req.body)